Treylor Park brings PB&J wings and pancake tacos to Bay Street!

 And once he’s really got everything down, he hopes to expand and make a franchise out of Treylor Park, branching outside of Savannah.

 “It’s not just a one time thing for me, I want to do a second and third and fourth one,” said Wilder.
-“We’re getting everything set and then we’re just going to do a second one in the next year, somewhere else.
+“We’re getting everything set.
+Then we’re just going to do a second one in the next year, somewhere else.

 Treylor Park is located at 115 E. Bay St. For more information, call